 It’s all too easy to hand up a device or switch on the TV.

+Remember that you are the parent, so if you want your kids to have less screen time, that is your call.
 Here are some simple methods to encourage screen-free play that doesn’t need a lot of planning or pricey equipment.

 Encourage Outdoor Playtime